archesproject/arches-docs/docs/developing/extending/extensions/plugins.rst

         generate one for you and print it to STDOUT when you register the Plugin.
 :name:
-        **Required** The name of your new Plugin, visible when a user hovers over the main navigation menu
+        **Required** The localized name of your new Plugin, visible when a user hovers over the main navigation menu
 :icon:
         **Required** The icon visible in the main navigation menu.
 :component: